Ashwin7mak/qbui/ui/README.md

             };
         }());

-To explicitly set or override the default configuration, add the following run-time environment:

-        NODE_ENV=<environment>

-        where <environment> == local, development, test or production

-A configuration file of the same name exists in your config/environment folder; this file will be used to define your run-time environment and override the default settings.

 Notes about the above configuration:

-- SSL support is commented out.
+        SSL support is commented out.
 See the section at the bottom of this README for setup instruction.
-- javaHost points to a local instance rest endpoint.
-This can be updated to point to any other server (pppdc9prd2jx.corp.intuit.net)
+        Environment variable 'javaHost' points to a local instance rest endpoint.
+Change to point to another server instance.  ie: pppdc9prd2jx.corp.intuit.net

+RUN-TIME configuration.

+The following run-time environment variables are supported:

+        NODE_ENV=<environment>
+        HOST=<express server host>

+        For example:

+        NODE_ENV=test;HOST=localhost-test.intuit.com

 # Testing